Vishva-Shahh/GANS/README.md

 # GANS
-Learning GANS - Starting with simplest MNIST dataset.
+Learning GANS - Starting with simplest MNIST and Pokemon dataset.